GitLiveApp/GitLive/_sections/live-share-code-with-me-support-android-studio.md

 #### Sharing with GitLive

 Sharing with the built-in codeshare and then realise you need the extra power of Code With Me?
-No problem, you can switch from the built-in codeshare to Code With Me at anytime in the IDE.
+No problem, you can switch from the built-in codeshare to Code With Me at any time in the IDE.

 ![Codeshare Code With Me](/uploads/codeshare-codewithme-session.jpeg "Codeshare Code With Me"){:class="screenshot"}

 #### Joining a Code With Me Session

-When your teammates starts codesharing via LiveShare or CodeWithMe and you have a compatible IDE already open you will see a prompt to switch to that IDE window.
+When your teammate starts codesharing via LiveShare or CodeWithMe and you have a compatible IDE already open you will see a prompt to switch to that IDE window.

 ![Code With Me Open Editor](/uploads/codeshare-codewithme-open-editor.jpg "Code With Me Open Editor"){:class="screenshot"}